ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Status of your repository
 ---
-When inside of a local Git repository `git status` will tell you what branch you are currently working on and give you an overview about untracked changes and outstanding commits.
+When inside of a local Git repository `git status` will tell you what branch you are currently working on and give you an overview of untracked changes and outstanding commits.

 Working, staging and committing
 ---